GiancarloFusiello/The_battle_of_the_hashtags/README.md

 ```

 ### Todo
+* allow battles to be created using POST requests
 * dockerize project
 * add a front-end for creating battles
 * allow a user to specify other attributes for comparison